Closed adoption: Criticism

-Closed adoption has been increasingly criticized in recent years as being unfair to both the adoptee and his or her birth parents.
-Some people believe that making the identities of a child's parents quite literally a state secret is a gross violation of human rights.
+Closed adoption has been increasingly criticized in recent years as being unfair to both the adoptee and their birth parents.
+Some people believe that making the identities of a child's parents a state secret is a gross violation of human rights.
 On the other hand, the birth mother may have desired the secrecy because of the circumstances of the child's conception.

 In virtually all cases, the decision is up to the adoptive parents regarding how to inform the child that he or she has been adopted, and at what age to do so, if at all.
 Although a non-profit adoption agency (if one is used) might mail newsletters and solicit funds from the parents, traditionally, it has been extremely rare for them to communicate directly with the child (usually, adoption agencies do not contain the word "adoption" in their name).

 Difficulties include the lack of a genetic medical history which could be important in disease prevention.
 Often, this was not given at the time of adoption, and the father's history is usually little known even to the mother.

 Adoptive parents may be less likely to consider the possibility that they are doing something wrong, and blame the child's heredity.
-The parents may even unfavorably compare their adopted child with a near-perfect, genetically-related "fantasy" child.
+The parents may even unfavorably compare their adopted child with a near-perfect, genetically related "fantasy" child.
 This enables them to blame ordinary problems which all parents face on their child's supposedly "defective" genes.
 Thus, while non-adoptive parents are focused on nurture, some adoptive parents are solely focused on nature (i.e. heredity) instead.
 This results in what could have been an easily resolved problem, going unresolved in families with adopted children, possibly accompanied by child abuse.

 For many years in New York State, adoptees had to obtain the permission of their adoptive parents (unless deceased) to be included in a state-sponsored reunion registry regardless of the age of the adoptee.
 In some cases, older adults or even senior citizens felt like they were being treated like children, and required to obtain their parents' signature on the form.
 In a broader sense, they felt it could be inferred that adopted children are always children, and thus second-class citizens subject to discrimination.
 The law has since been changed.